 This doesn’t just apply to firing someone.
 You might have a product that your company has invested in heavily, and then you realize it’s just not viable.
 Maybe a competitor beat you to market.
 Maybe a new technology rendered your product less meaningful.
 Maybe the government changed a policy that limited your profitability.
 Shuttering the product would bring chaos, but keeping it would be organizational suicide.
 So, you have to let it go.

 You might even need to close down a division of a company or, worst case, shut down the entire company.
 On a more personal level, you might need to quit your job and change careers.

 These are tough calls that require a great deal of thought and discernment.
 But if they are made for the right reasons and with a willingness to humbly put aside your pride, they almost always work out for everyone’s best interest.
 The fired employee usually finds a different job that’s a better fit and/or faces and improves the realities that created his or her underperformance.
 The teams involved with the failing product refocus their energies on something more vibrant and viable.
 And the organization relieves itself of the stresses that come when the wrong person is in an important role or when people are working hard to create and market a product no one wants to buy.

 The decision to burn the forest is never easy, nor should it be.
 But a scorched earth can earn a leader trust and, in many cases, re-establish an organization toward the path of success.
 Sometimes the hardest things to do are the greatest opportunities.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: humility, influence, leadership, life lessons, scorched earth, trust, values, vulnerability
+Sign up here.Tags: humility, influence, leadership, life lessons, loyalty, scorched earth, trust, values, vulnerability